k8snetworkplumbingwg/multus-cni/docs/thick-plugin.md

 - `"logLevel"`: the logging level for the multus daemon logs.
 - `"logToStderr"`: enable this to have the daemon multus logs echoed to stderr as well.
 By default, it is disabled.
+- `concurrentExecs`: integer that, if specified, defines the amount of parallel chroot plugin executions (optional).

 In addition, you can add any configuration which is in [configuration reference](https://github.com/k8snetworkplumbingwg/multus-cni/blob/master/docs/configuration.md#multus-cni-configuration-reference).
 Server configuration override multus CNI configuration (e.g. `/etc/cni/net.d/00-multus.conf`)